 DON KUYKENDALL CHILD DEVELOPMENT CENTER

-The Don Kuykendall Child Development Center is located at 811 W. Chanslorway and is open all year, Monday through Friday from 7:30 a.m. to 5:30 p.m.
-It is licensed to serve children between the ages of 2 years 9 months and 5 years.
+The Don Kuykendall Child Development Center is located at 557 N. Lovekin Blvd.
+The Center operates 12 months a year, Monday-Friday between the hours of 7:30 a.m. and 5:30 p.m.